SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 - Request: POST /{collection}/{id}/renewals
 - Request message: object Renew request
 - Response message: object Renew response
-- HTTP success status code: 201 (CREATED)
+- HTTP status code success: 201 (CREATED)

 The EPP Renew command is mapped to a nested resource, named "renewals".
-Not all EPP object types include support for the renew command, the server MUST return HTTP status code 404 (Not Found) when the client send a Renew request for an unsupported object type.
+Not all EPP object types include support for the renew command.
+If the EPP request results in a renewal of the object, then the server MUST return HTTP status code 201 (Created).

 Example Domain Renew request: